nusco/tutorials/docs/windows/step_three.md

 	on your local system.
 If the image isn't there, then `docker` gets it from the hub.

-9. While still in the Boot2Docker terminal, type `docker images` command and press RETURN.
+9. While still in the Docker Quickstart Terminal, type `docker images` command and press RETURN.

     The command lists all the images on your local system.
 You should see `docker/whalesay` in the list.